cybercongress/go-cyber/docs/cyberd.md

 Except 7 proof-of-use lotteries CYB tokens can be created only by validators based on default staking and slashing parameters in accordance with the following approximate percents of inflation per year:

+Basic consensus is that newly created CYB tokens are distributed to validators as they do the most essential work to make relevance machine run both in terms of energy consumed for computation and cost for storage capacity.
+So validators decide where the tokens can flow further.

+## Validators incentive

+Validators are the most important building block of proposed architecture.
+Hence we want to bring them better incentive to participate before mainnet.
+In our case validators will must to compute and process requests for billions edge knowledge graph hence it would be naive to expect that it is possible to expect prepare such a network for production for free.
+In the beginning inflation must be high enough to compensate risks of early investments into the ecosystem.

+This is approximation of year inflation expressed in percents defined for testnets:

 ```toml
 euler = 200
 smith = 134